-Our internal assessments during 2020/21 suggested that the attainment of disadvantaged pupils was lower than their peers in key areas of the curriculum.
+Our internal assessments during 2021/22 suggested that the attainment of disadvantaged pupils was lower than their peers in key areas of the curriculum.
 These children however, did make good progress from their starting points.
-The outcomes we aimed to achieve in our previous strategy by the end of 2020/21 were not fully realised.
+The outcomes we aimed to achieve in our previous strategy by the end of 2021/22 were not fully realised.

-Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all our subject areas to varying degrees.
-As evidenced in schools across the country, school closure was most detrimental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree we had intended.
-The impact was mitigated by our resolution to maintain a high-quality curriculum, including during periods of partial closure, which was aided by our live online teaching provision.
+Our assessment of the reasons for these outcomes points primarily to the continuing Covid-19 impact, which disrupted all our subject areas to varying degrees.
+As evidenced in schools across the country, school closure was most detrimental to our disadvantaged pupils and there is a continuing level of impact of these closures.
+However, without as much disruption in 22/23 disadvantaged children will be able to make good progress and are able to benefit from our pupil premium funded improvements to teaching and targeted interventions to a much greater degree than in previous years.

-Our assessments and observations indicated that pupil behaviour, well-being and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
+Our assessments and observations indicated that pupil behaviour, well-being and mental health were improved last year, primarily due to the easing of COVID-19-related issues.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach with the activities detailed in this plan.